rzyfrank/ME5406-project2/README.md

 x means how many episodes you want in the training process.
 If you are running the testing process, you can choose any x.

+You can set ip this run in `main.sh`. you should set `--type Train` for training or set `--type Test` for testing.
+You can select to algorithm '--algorithm DQN'.
+We support DQN, DoubleDQN and DuelingDQN in our code.
+You can use `--resume_checkpoint path/to/model.pt` to load your model for testing or further training.
+You can also set some hyperparameters like `--batch_size 32`, `--lr 5e-5` and `--epsilon 0.95`.